nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Adding an invalid grade**
 * **Test case:** `grade 12345678 m/CS2103T g/Z`
-* **Expected:** The addition fails, and an error message about the invalid grade is shown.
+* **Expected:** The addition fails, and an error message about the invalid grade format is shown.

 ---